aridiosilva/DesignPrinciplesAndPatterns/README.md

 - **State (305)** - Allow an object to alter its behavior when its internal state changes.
 The object will appear to change its class.

 - **Strategy (315)** - Define a family of algorithms, encapsulate each one, and make them interchangeable.
 Strategy lets the algorithm vary independently from clients that use it.
+Describes how to implement interchangeable families of algorithms.

 - **Template Method (325)** - Define the skeleton of an algorithm in an operation, deferring some steps to subclasses.
 Template Method lets subclasses redefine certain steps of an algorithm without changing the algorithm's structure.

 - **Visitor (331)** - Represent an operation to be performed on the elements of an object structure.
 Visitor lets you define a new operation without changing the classes of the elements on which it operates.
+Yield objects whose only responsibilities are to implement a request on another object or group of objects.

 ## Gang of Four - Design Patterns Space